The Doctor Will See You Now

 So, What’s the Play Call?

-Team, it’s amazing how bad we want success, abundance, to win – but the consistent hold up to all of these super fabulous things is our unwillingness to cooperate with God.
+Team, it’s amazing how bad we want success, abundance, to win – but the consistent hold up to all of these super fabulous things is our unwillingness to surrender and cooperate with God.

 Trust that you’re in good hands with the Great Physician (Proverbs 3:5-6).